multiscale/muscle3/docs/source/checkpointing.rst

 issues with the checkpointing implementation.
 When MUSCLE3 detects a problem, an error is raised to indicate what went wrong and point you in the right direction for fixing the problem.

-Some of these errors can be turned into a warning by setting the environment variable ``MUSCLE_DISABLE_CHECKPOINT_VALIDATION`` to any value.
-Note that it is discouraged to use this: the errors are there to ensure proper exeuction and resuming.
-Not adhering to the rules may lead to deadlocks or crashes of your simulations.

 ..
     TODO: create an overview of the validation rules